Skia Graphics Engine

 The Skia Graphics Engine or Skia is an open-source 2D graphics library written in C++.
-Skia abstracts away platform-specific graphics API (which differ from one to another).
+Skia abstracts away platform-specific graphics APIs (which differ from one to another).
 Skia Inc. originally developed the library; Google acquired it in 2005, and then released the software as open source licensed under the New BSD free software license in 2008.

 Overview

-In order to stay multi-platform Skia supports several (platform-dependent) back-ends.
+In order to stay multi-platform, Skia supports several (platform-dependent) back-ends.
 These include: